chetansinghsajwan/notes/fhs/root/usr.md

 It contains read-only data that is shared among all the users.
 It is the second major section of the filesystem.

+Really good explanation about why `/usr` dir exists: https://askubuntu.com/questions/130186/what-is-the-rationale-for-the-usr-directory.

+Checkout the case for `/usr` merge: https://systemd.io/THE_CASE_FOR_THE_USR_MERGE.

 The following directories, or symbolic links to directories, are required in `/usr`.

 - `bin`: Most user commands